containerum/containerum/README.md

 ```
 helm repo add containerum https://charts.containerum.io
 helm repo update
+helm install containerum/prometheus-operator
 helm install containerum/containerum
 ```

 > Note: To launch deployments in Containerum you need to have an application node.
-In case you use only one node, make sure it is labeled as slave.
-To add the label, run:
+In case you use only one node, make sure Kubernetes is able to schedule pods on the master:
 ```
-kubectl label node ubuntu-01 role=slave
+kubectl taint nodes --all node-role.kubernetes.io/master-
 ```
 where `ubuntu-01` is the name of your node.